eurostat/quantile/docs/Readme.md

 * [`SAS`](http://www.sas.com/),
 * `C` with the [gsl](https://www.gnu.org/software/gsl/) library.

-For this purpose, it either extends (wraps) already existing implementations when they exist, or actually reimplements the algorithm from scratch.
+For this purpose, it either extends (wraps) already existing implementations when they exist, or actually reimplements the algorithm(s) from scratch.

 **Table of Contents**